 The introduction of new peer worker roles appears to respond to this range of quality and cost agendas.
 The evidence base for the impact of mental health services employing peer workers is growing, but originates mostly from North America, Australia and New Zealand.
-Reducing admission to inpatient psychiatric care is the most reported outcome - with some claims made for associated reduction in service cost - but is largely evaluated through observational, ocmparison group and cross-sectional structure design, rather than randomised controlled trial.
-A before-and-after study and a cross sectional survey, such from the USA, found significant improvement in measures of individual empowerment associated with receiving peer-based support.
-Hope and the strength of social networks have also been indicated as important outcomes for service users in receipt of support from peer workers.
-A recent Cochrane Review of 11 trials of interventions involving peer workers in adult statutory mental health services found only limited evidence of a reduction in use of emergency services, some change in productivity (peer workers spent more face-to-face time with service users than did professional staff) but no good-quality evidence relating to cost.
+Reducing admission to inpatient psychiatric care is the most reported outcome - with some claims made for associated reduction in service cost - but is largely evaluated through observational,9 comparison group10 and cross-sectional11 study design, rather than randomised controlled trial.
+A before-and-after study12 and a cross sectional survey,13 both from the USA, found significant improvement in measures of individual empowerment associated with receiving peer-based support.
+Hope and the strength of social networks have also been indicated as important outcomes for service users in receipt of support from peer workers.^{14,15} A recent Cochrane Review16 of 11 trials of interventions involving peer workers in adult statutory mental health services found only limited evidence of a reduction in use of emergency services, some change in productivity (peer workers spent more face-to-face time with service users than did professional staff) but no good-quality evidence relating to cost.